Quantum Theory: Concepts and Methods

 Quantum Theory: Concepts and Methods is a 1993 quantum physics textbook by Israeli physicist Asher Peres.
+Well-regarded among the physics community, it is known for unconventional choices of topics to include.

 Contents

 In his preface, Peres summarized his goals as follows:

 The purpose of this book is to clarify the conceptual meaning of quantum theory, and to explain some of the mathematical methods that it utilizes.
 This text is not concerned with specialized topics such as atomic structure, or strong or weak interactions, but with the very foundations of the theory.
 This is not, however, a book on the philosophy of science.
 The approach is pragmatic and strictly instrumentalist.
 This attitude will undoubtedly antagonize some readers, but it has its own logic: quantum phenomena do not occur in a Hilbert space, they occur in a laboratory.

 The book is divided into three parts.
 The first, "Gathering the Tools", introduces quantum mechanics as a theory of "preparations" and "tests", and it develops the mathematical formalism of Hilbert spaces, concluding with the spectral theory used to understand the quantum mechanics of continuous-valued observables.
 Part II, "Cryptodeterminism and Quantum Inseparability", focuses on Bell's theorem and other demonstrations that quantum mechanics is incompatible with local hidden-variable theories.
 (Within its substantial discussion of the failure of hidden variable theories, the book includes a FORTRAN program for testing whether a list of vectors forms a Kochen–Specker configuration.)
 Part III, "Quantum Dynamics and Information", covers the role of spacetime symmetry in quantum physics, the relation of quantum information to thermodynamics, semiclassical approximation methods, quantum chaos, and the treatment of measurement in quantum mechanics.

 To generate the figures in his chapter on quantum chaos, including plots in phase space of chaotic motion, Peres wrote PostScript code that executed simulations in the printer itself.

 The book develops the methodology of mathematically representing quantum measurements by POVMs, and it provided the first pedagogical treatment of how to use a POVM for quantum key distribution.
 Peres downplayed the importance of the uncertainty principle; that specific term only appears once in his index, and its entry points to that same page in the index.
 The text itself does discuss the uncertainty principle, pointing out how an oversimplified "derivation" of it breaks down, and posing as a homework problem the task of finding three quantum-physics textbooks with a demonstrably incorrect uncertainty relation.